-The Big South Fork National Recreation Area along the Kentucky and Tennessee border in the Cumberland plateau is a large swath of federally protected wilderness centered around the Big South Fork River.
-The Big South Fork encompasses the National Recreation Area, but there is also Pickett State Park to the west and a huge section of the Daniel Boone National Forest to the north.
-This post features five Big South Fork day hikes
+The Big South Fork National River and Recreation Area along the Kentucky and Tennessee border in the Cumberland plateau is a large swath of federally protected wilderness centered around the Big South Fork River, which is a fork of the Cumberland River.
+The focus of this post is on the best hikes in Big South Fork.

 Angel Falls Trail – 2 miles one way from the Leatherwood Ford Trailhead near Bandy Creek

-Angel Falls is actually not a falls, but it is a powerful rapids.
-Those hiking this trail expecting a beautiful waterfall may be disappointed.
-They shouldn’t though as it is a nice hike along the river with many opportunities to explore the shoreline with sensational views of boulders along the river and bluffs towering over the river.
+Angel Falls is actually not a falls, but a powerful torrent.
+Those who explore this trail expecting a breathtaking waterfall might be disappointed.
+They should not; however, as it is a picturesque path along the river with chances to explore the shoreline with sensational views of boulders along the river and bluffs towering over the river.

-The trail is quite easy with little elevation change thanks to hugging the river and is wide with good footing.
+The trail is undemanding with scant elevation change thanks to hugging the river and is wide with decent footing.
 Once you hit the rapids you can explore hopping along the boulders to get better views of the rapids.
 Be careful hopping on the boulders as they can be slick and also look out for snakes.
-Copperheads and water moccasins are both common in the park.
+This is copperhead country although I have never seen one here.

 Angel Falls overlook – 2.8 miles one way from the Leatherwood Ford Trailhead near Bandy Creek